Comparing Magnum Opus Acquisition (NYSE:OPA) and SOBR Safe (OTCMKTS:SOBR)

 |N/A

-Magnum Opus Acquisition presently has a consensus price target of $15.00, indicating a potential upside of 49.40%.
-Given Magnum Opus Acquisition’s higher possible upside, equities research analysts plainly believe Magnum Opus Acquisition is more favorable than SOBR Safe.
+Magnum Opus Acquisition currently has a consensus price target of $15.00, indicating a potential upside of 49.40%.
+Given Magnum Opus Acquisition’s higher possible upside, equities research analysts clearly believe Magnum Opus Acquisition is more favorable than SOBR Safe.

-This table compares Magnum Opus Acquisition and SOBR Safe’s revenue, earnings per share (EPS) and valuation.
+This table compares Magnum Opus Acquisition and SOBR Safe’s revenue, earnings per share and valuation.

 |Gross Revenue